-Normally, a restaurant with a dozen plaster chicken carcass replicas dangling from the ceiling probably wouldn’t have us planning our next visit.
-A simple hanging pendant lamp would have been great, instead of sitting under the Terracotta Army of chickens.
-But, when combined with an otherwise-sleek dining room, creative cocktails, and Middle Eastern mezze that makes us eat our weight in homemade pita without realizing it, the end result is Mamnoon.
+Normally, a restaurant with a dozen plaster chicken replicas dangling from the ceiling probably wouldn’t have us planning our next visit.
+A simple hanging pendant lamp would have sufficed.
+But, when combined with an otherwise-sleek dining room, creative cocktails, and tasty (and primarily vegan) Middle Eastern mezze, the end result is Mamnoon.
 And while the food here isn’t as revelatory as it once was, dinner here is a solid bet for many different situations.